user-cont/release-bot/README.md

 * `new patch release` e.g. "1.2.3" to "1.2.4"

 Release-bot now works with [SemVer](https://semver.org/) only.
-Once the PR is merged, bot will create a new Github release, PyPi and Fedora respectively.
+Once the PR is merged, bot will create a new Github release and a PyPi release respectively.
 Changelog will be pulled from root of the repository and must be named `CHANGELOG.md`.
 Changelog for the new version must begin with version heading, i.e `# 0.1.0`.